 Principal activity

-In the European Union the classification of principal activity is determined by reference to NACE Rev. 2, first at the highest level of classification and then at more detailed levels (top-down method).
+In the European Union the classification of principal activity is determined by reference to NACE Rev. 2.

 Enterprise